nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the applicant at the specified `INDEX`.
 * The index refers to the index number shown in the displayed applicant list.
 * The index **must be a positive integer** 1, 2, 3, ... and not exceed the total records listed.
-* At least one of the optional fields must be provided.
+* At least one of the parameter fields must be provided.
 * Existing values will be updated to the input values.
 * When modifying tags, the existing tags of the applicant will be removed i.e. adding of tags is not cumulative.
 * You can remove all the applicant’s tags by typing `t/` without specifying any tags after it.